 - Information about our plan.
 This includes, for example, information about the plan's financial condition.
-It also includes information about the number of appeals made by members and the plan's Star Ratings, including how it has been rated by plan members and how it compares to other Medicare health plans. - Information about our network providers including our network pharmacies. - For example, you have the right to get information from us about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - For a list of the providers and pharmacies in the plan's network, see the Provider & Pharmacy Directory. - For more detailed information about our providers or pharmacies, you can call Member Services (phone numbers are printed on the back cover of this booklet) or visit our website at www. wellcare.com/allwellNM. - Information about your coverage and the rules you must follow when using your coverage. - In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services. - Note: Our plan does not reward practitioners, providers, or employees who perform utilization reviews, including those of delegated entities.
+It also includes information about the number of appeals made by members and the plan's performance ratings, including how it has been rated by plan members and how it compares to other Medicare health plans. - Information about our network providers. - For example, you have the right to get information from us about the qualifications of the providers in our network and how we pay the providers in our network. - For a list of the providers in the plan's network, see the Provider Directory. - For more detailed information about our providers, you can call Member Services (phone numbers are printed on the back cover of this booklet) or visit our website at www.wellcare.com/allwellNM. - Information about your coverage and the rules you must follow when using your coverage. - In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services. - Note: Our plan does not reward practitioners, providers, or employees who perform utilization reviews, including those of delegated entities.
 Utilization Management (UM) decision making is based only on appropriateness of care and service, and existence of coverage.
 Additionally, the plan does not specifically reward practitioners or other individuals for issuing denials of coverage.
 Financial incentives for UM decision makers do not encourage decisions that result in underutilization.

-- To get the details on your Part D prescription drug coverage, see Chapters 5 and 6 of this booklet plus the plan's List of Covered Drugs (Formulary).
-These chapters, together with the List of Covered Drugs (Formulary), tell you what drugs are covered and explain the rules you must follow and the restrictions to your coverage for certain drugs. - If you have questions about the rules or restrictions, please call Member Services (phone numbers are printed on the back cover of this booklet). - Information about why something is not covered and what you can do about it. - If a medical service or Part D drug is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
-You have the right to this explanation even if you received the medical service or drug from an out-of-network provider or pharmacy. - If you are not happy or if you disagree with a decision we make about what medical care or Part D drug is covered for you, you have the right to ask us to change the decision.
+- If you have questions about the rules or restrictions, please call Member Services (phone numbers are printed on the back cover of this booklet). - Information about why something is not covered and what you can do about it. - o If a medical service is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
+You have the right to this explanation even if you received the medical service from an out-of-network provider. - o If you are not happy or if you disagree with a decision we make about what medical care is covered for you, you have the right to ask us to change the decision.
 You can ask us to change the decision by making an appeal.
-For details on what to do if something is not covered for you in the way you think it should be covered, see Chapter 9 of this booklet.
+For details on what to do if something is not covered for you in the way you think it should be covered, see Chapter 7 of this booklet.
 It gives you the details about how to make an appeal if you want us to change our decision.
-(Chapter 9 also tells about how to make a complaint about quality of care, waiting times, and other concerns.) - If you want to ask our plan to pay our share of a bill you have received for medical care or a Part D prescription drug, see Chapter 7 of this booklet.
+(Chapter 7 also tells about how to make a complaint about quality of care, waiting times, and other concerns.) - If you want to ask our plan to pay our share of a bill you have received for medical care, see Chapter 5 of this booklet.